Jetsurf/jet-bot/README.md

  - !us OR !eu OR !jp : Show what region you hail from (Americas, Europe, and Japan/Asia respectfully)

-This command will be corrected to allow configuration of roles at a later date

 # License